mlpack/blog/content/blog/LozhnikovWeekThree.md

 In order to do that I had to modify the RectangleTree traversal algorithms.
 Since the methods described above represent results as a vector of the indices of points in the dataset I had to implement an approach for calculating the index for any particular point in the tree.

 Also I started working on the implementation of the R+ tree.

+P.S.
+Unfortunately, we decided that these modifications make base cases and pruning rules too complicated.
+So, these changes have to be removed.
+But as for me it was interesting to explore this as a possibility.